HIPAA Security – In the beginning… .

 Ok… now that is as brief as it can get.
 Now how do we operationalize these?

-Let us unfold the pages of this rules set as two major chapters.
+Let us unfold the pages of these rules set as two major chapters.
 One pertaining to the people part of the system and the other pertaining to the associated health information.

 Authentication and Authorization is carried to the MongoDB to ensure access control only for the data owner.